iamedcarl/game-of-life/README.md

 - If a live cell has two or three live neighbors, it continues living
 - If a dead cell has exactly three live neighbors, it comes to life

 There is an initial pattern that can be set which is considered the *seed* of the system.
 The cycle is repeated and further generations are created.
-This makes for interesting and unpredictable patterns.
+This makes for interesting patterns.

 #### Further Reading